qixuwang071007/qixuwang071007.github.io/publication.md

 ---

-> **Note:** If you want to collaborate on projects related to ROS 2, Gazebo simulation, or safety-critical control, feel free to reach out!
+> **Note:** If you want to collaborate on projects related to Extremum seeking Control, safety-critical control, and TurtleBot, feel free to reach out!